MicrosoftDocs/sdk-api/sdk-api-src/content/shlwapi/nf-shlwapi-pathmatchspecexa.md

 <a href="/windows/desktop/api/shlwapi/nf-shlwapi-pathmatchspeca">PathMatchSpec</a>

 ## -remarks

+The strings that *pszFile* and *pszSpec* point to may have a maximum length of MAX_PATH in some environments.
+For more information, see [Maximum Path Length Limitation](/windows/win32/fileio/maximum-file-path-limitation).

 > [!NOTE]
 > The shlwapi.h header defines PathMatchSpecEx as an alias which automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
 Mixing usage of the encoding-neutral alias with code that not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
 For more information, see [Conventions for Function Prototypes](/windows/win32/intl/conventions-for-function-prototypes).